INNOVATION: Change your internal chip

 ‘There’s a better way’ chip

 The truth is everything we believe to be real is in our heads, it’s in that thing we call brain.
 That ‘organic chip’ that helps us make ‘safe’ decisions is sometimes best to throw away and use another one.
-This sounds crazy and it doesn’t require surgery, it requires a willingness to adopt other people’s mental models.

-So how do you ‘change your chip’?
 Here are few things I think you can do:

-Changing minds, hearts, and behaviors is key to innovating and a mind full of differing perspectives is better than one with just one perspective, tomorrow I’ll share with you a mind trick I use to be able to shift my thinking from my own egotistical perspective.
+Changing minds, hearts, and behaviors is key to innovating and a mind full of differing perspectives is better than one with just one perspective.
+Tomorrow I’ll share with you a mind trick I use to be able to shift my thinking from my own egotistical perspective.

 The important takeaway is we don’t have to wait another 50 years to have implanted chips in our heads that help us think better, we can start right now.
-In fact why would we even want to be plugged into a computer telling us what to do, it’s better to think for ourselves.
+In fact, why would we even want to be plugged into a computer telling us what to do, it’s better to think for ourselves.